Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 Optimized Iftar (Breaking the Fast)

 Breaking the fast is where most people go wrong.
 After 14+ hours of fasting, the temptation is to eat everything in sight.
-Here's the community's approach:
+Here is a more structured approach:

 Phase 1: Break Gently (First 15 Minutes)

-- Dates (2-3) — The traditional choice is scientifically excellent: quick glucose for the brain, potassium for electrolytes, fiber to slow absorption
+- Dates (2-3) — The traditional choice is scientifically sound: quick glucose for the brain, potassium for electrolytes, fiber to slow absorption

 - Warm bone broth — Gut-soothing, mineral-rich, easy to digest.
-Many community members consider this the best fast-breaker
+Many practitioners consider this the ideal fast-breaker

 - Water with electrolytes — Rehydrate before eating solid food